julienvollering/DSMdepth/ms/ms.md

 ### Model performance

-For both sites, we compared the performance of models with five different configurations of predictors.
+For both sites, we compared the performance of models with different predictor configurations, where each configuration was one of the seven combinations of the three predictor groups: (1) radiometric (2) terrain and (3) DMK.
-Specifically, we trained models with:

-  1. *DMK* (2 variables)
-  2. *terrain* (21 variables)
-  3. *terrain + DMK* (23 variables)
-  4. *terrain + radiometric* (25 variables)
-  5. *all predictors* (27 variables)

-These different configurations simulate different scenarios of data availability.
 Comparing the different configurations allowed us to isolate the added value of each of the predictor groups.
-We did not explore configurations comprising radiometrics without terrain, because LiDAR terrain surveys typically precede airborne radiometric surveys.
 The models with only DMK peat depth class were simple linear models rather than RFs, and served to provide a fair comparison between the accuracy of the RF models and the existing national map of peat depth, calibrated on the same data.

 We used a spatial cross-validation scheme to evaluate model performance [@wadouxSpatialCrossvalidationNot2021; @meyerMachineLearningbasedGlobal2022].